All Episodes

 And we were told Hillary will never be on bottom, particularly if it comes to this dream ticket.

-Among independents, McCain led for the first time in this poll.
+Among independents, McCain led for the first time in this poll 46 to 36 percent over Obama.

-Uh this is according to a Quinnipiac University poll that was released late yesterday.
+This is according to a Quinnipiac University poll that was released late yesterday.

-Um and in the latest survey, the split between black and white voters has grown.
+And in the latest survey, the split between black and white voters has grown.

-Senator Clinton has widened her lead among women, uh likely Democrat primary voters, and narrowed Senator Obama's lead among men.
+Senator Clinton has widened her lead among women, likely Democrat primary voters, and narrowed Senator Obama's lead among men.

 Again, this now is in Pennsylvania.

-So uh not stupid, just uneducated.
+So not stupid, just the uneducated.

-So Operation Chaos is exceeding all objectives.
+So, Operation Chaos is exceeding all objectives.

 It's now gotten to the point that the drive-by media is having debates about it and what to do to stop it and how to counter it, which is only going to increase the effectiveness of Operation Chaos.

-Uh it's been the story for four or five days.
+It's been the story for four or five days.

 I looked at my website last night after we updated.

-I wish that Senator Obama were as tolerant of our president as he is of his pastor.
+And I got to thinking, I wish that Senator Obama were as tolerant of our president as he is of his pastor.

 Do you realize the things that Obama and Hillary and all these Democrats have said about George W. Bush the last five years?

-Uh and there has been no tolerance, and there has been no attempt to understand.
+And there has been no tolerance, and there has been no attempt to understand.

-Uh there has been no attempt at unity.
+There has been no attempt at unity.

-Go find one instance where he's reached across the aisle as a senator in a bipartisan way to promote unity.
+And all this talk about Obama being the unifying candidate, go find one instance where he's reached across the aisle as a senator in a bipartisan way to promote unity.

-By the way, a lot of people, a lot of commentators across the aisle are s are still what's the word, um they're they're they're amazed at how casually and how easily Obama threw his own grandmother under the bus yesterday in his speech in Philadelphia.
+They're amazed at how casually and how easily Obama threw his own grandmother under the bus yesterday in his speech in Philadelphia.

-Basically calling her, he had worse things to say about her than he did about Reverend Jeremiah Wright.
+Basically, calling her, he had worse things to say about her than he did about Reverend Jeremiah Wright.

-Uh he's got more problems today than he had yesterday before he gave the speech.
+Despite all these talks and points made yesterday about his authenticity, he's got more problems today than he had yesterday before he gave the speech.

 For example, people are going back, digging into the archives, April 11th, 2007.

-On DNC TV, David Gregory interviewed Obama about Imus.
+On DNC TV, David Gregory interviewed Obama.

 David Gregory said, Senator Obama, I want to begin by asking you about Don Imus.